-2021-22 SESSION
+2023-24 SESSION

-Committee Policy on: RESOLUTIONS NAMING HIGHWAY OR STRUCTURES
+Committee Policy on: RESOLUTIONS NAMING OR UNNAMING HIGHWAY OR STRUCTURES

-Policy: Resolutions proposing to name or designate state highways or highway structures should meet the following criteria:
+Policy: Resolutions proposing to name or designate, or to unname or undesignate state highways or highway structures should meet the following criteria:

-- The person being honored must have provided extraordinary public service or some exemplary contribution to the public good and have a connection to the community where the highway is located. - 2) The person being honored must be deceased. - 3) The naming must be done without cost to the state.
-Costs for signs and plaques must be paid by local or private sources. - 4) The author or co-author of the measure must represent the district in which the facility is located, and the measure must identify the specific highway segment or structure being named. - 5) A segment of highway being named for a specific individual or individuals must not exceed five miles in length. - 6) The proposed designation must reflect a community consensus and be without local opposition. - 7) The proposed designation may not supersede an existing designation unless the sponsor can document that a good-faith effort has uncovered no opposition to rescinding the prior designation. - 8) The author's office has contacted the Caltrans Legislative Affairs office at (916) 654-2397 to ensure that the highway segment and/or structure meet the requirements.
+- The person being honored must have provided extraordinary public service or some exemplary contribution to the public good and have a connection to the community where the highway is located. - 2) The person being honored must be deceased. - 3) The naming or removal of a name must be done without cost to the state.
+Costs to install or remove signs and plaques must be paid by local or private sources. - 4) The author or co-author of the measure must represent the district in which the facility is located, and the measure must identify the specific highway segment or structure being named. - 5) A segment of highway being named for a specific individual or individuals must not exceed five miles in length. - 6) The proposed designation must reflect a community consensus and be without local opposition. - 7) The proposed designation may not supersede an existing designation unless the sponsor can document that a good-faith effort has uncovered no opposition to rescinding the prior designation. - 8) The author's office has contacted the Caltrans Legislative Affairs office at (916) 654-2397 to ensure that the highway segment and/or structure meet Caltrans' requirements.